PrathvirajBillava95/Amazon_ELECTRA/index.md

 Even though we initially decided to fine-tune our models on two tasks, but due to time constraint and resource restriction, we were only able to fine-tune our model for the Sentence Classification task.
 Question Answering task dataset i.e. AmazonQA is a large dataset (size > 1.5 GB) and requires a lot of preprocessing which needs additional time and resources.
 So, we are planning to fine-tune the model with AmazonQA dataset in future.

+In addition, we also fine-tuned our model with several downstream tasks form GLUE benchmark.
+Following table lists the downstream tasks from GLUE Benchmark ( Source: [GLUE Benchmark paper](https://arxiv.org/pdf/1804.07461.pdf))

 ![Figure 4](https://raw.githubusercontent.com/PrathvirajBillava95/slate/master/images/GLUE_tasks.png)

-Downstream Tasks on GLUE Benchmark ( Source: [GLUE Benchmark paper](https://arxiv.org/pdf/1804.07461.pdf))

-Below table shows the results of AmazonELECTRA model on various downsteam tasks,
+Below table shows the results of AmazonELECTRA model on various NLP downsteam tasks,

 ![Figure 5](https://raw.githubusercontent.com/PrathvirajBillava95/slate/master/images/AmazonELECTRA_results.png)

-We have also used wandb.ai tool from hugging face library which track different runs of the model.
+We have also used wandb.ai tool from hugging face library which tracks different runs of the model.

 ![Figure 6](https://raw.githubusercontent.com/PrathvirajBillava95/slate/master/images/wandb.png)